-Behavioral Health Court is a program that provides services and opportunities for individuals with significant behavioral health issues which caused or contributed to the commission of their charged offenses.
+Behavioral Health Court (SMI) is a program that provides services and opportunities for individuals with significant behavioral health issues which caused or contributed to the commission of their charged offenses.
+The Program is capped at 100 individuals with serious mental illness at any given time.
+Individuals are generally in the program between 1-2 years.
+We have graduations quarterly.
+During COVID, the court was remote but returned to in-person when it was safe.
+We work closely with Behavioral Health who links individuals to resources and services.
+The Program is overseen by Assistant DA L.D.
+Louis.
 Public safety is improved as the individuals improve their lives, and participants who successfully complete their protocols are entitled to have their pending criminal matters dismissed and then sealed.